GameCube controller: Standard editions

 The GameCube controller was sold in several different colors over the console's lifespan.
 Standard colors included "Indigo" (dark royal purple), "Jet Black", and "Platinum" (Silver), which were bundled with their respective colored GameCube consoles and sold separately in many countries.
-Other standard colors sold separately included "Spice" (Orange), "Indigo/Clear" (Indigo top with a clear translucent bottom), "Emerald Blue" (Turquoise), and White; the latter two colors are available exclusively in Japan.
+Other standard colors sold separately included "Spice" (Orange), "Indigo/Clear" (Indigo top with a clear translucent bottom), "Emerald Blue" (Turquoise), and White; the latter two colors are available exclusively in Nintendo's home country, Japan.

 Limited editions

-Nintendo released a number of limited edition controllers in Japan through Club Nintendo, which featured a unique color scheme and/or logo in the center.
+Nintendo released a number of limited edition controllers in their home country, Japan, through Club Nintendo, which featured a unique color scheme and/or logo in the center.
 Club Nintendo controllers could be purchased for 500 points each and designs included "Mario" (red top and blue bottom), "Luigi" (green top and blue bottom), "Wario" (yellow top and purple bottom) and a "Club Nintendo" controller (white top and light blue bottom).
 The "Mario" design was also made available in limited quantities through the European Stars Catalogue for 5000 points.

 A number of limited edition GameCube consoles have been released which included matching controllers.
-Colors released in Japan include "Starlight Gold", "Crystal White", "Symphonic Green" (mint green), "Hanshin Tigers" (black with Hanshin Tigers logo), "Gundam Copper" (two-tone red with Gundam logo), and "Transparent" which is in the "Enjoy Plus Pack +" bundle.
-The "Symphonic Green" and "Crystal White" colors were also released in Europe, although the latter was renamed "Pearl White" and bundled with Mario Smash Football.
+Colors released by Nintendo in their home country, Japan, include "Starlight Gold", "Crystal White", "Symphonic Green" (mint green), "Hanshin Tigers" (black with Hanshin Tigers logo), "Gundam Copper" (two-tone red with Gundam logo), and "Transparent" which is in the "Enjoy Plus Pack +" bundle.
+The "Symphonic Green" color was also released in France.
+"Pearl White" was released in Europe, bundled with Mario Smash Football.
 A Resident Evil 4 controller (silver top and black bottom with logo) was available in Europe as part of a limited edition Resident Evil 4 console bundle.
-The Panasonic Q, a GameCube/DVD player hybrid exclusive to Japan, came bundled with a grey Panasonic branded version of the controller.
+The Panasonic Q, a GameCube/DVD player hybrid exclusive to Nintendo and Panasonic's home country, Japan, came bundled with a grey Panasonic branded version of the controller.
 The controller has the Panasonic logo on it instead of the Nintendo GameCube text.